2021 Atlanta Hawks Depth Chart

-There’s no way to say it other than to be brutally honest: the Atlanta Hawks were a disaster in 2017.
-Atlanta cleaned house in the 2018 offseason, and now apparently have gone full Silicon Valley.
+There’s no way to say it other than to be brutally honest: the Atlanta Hawks were a disaster last season.
+Atlanta cleaned house in the 2020 offseason, and now apparently have gone full Silicon Valley.
 The team brought in the Warriors vice president of basketball operations Travis Schlenk to run things from the general manager spot.
 After ‘mutually parting ways’ (an all-time great sports trope) with former head coach Mike Budenholzer, the team hired Philadelphia 76ers assistant Lloyd Pierce to run the young team.

 The Golden State influence was truly put on display in Atlanta on draft night.
 Many are already criticizing the decision to trade back from the three spot – theoretically passing on Luka Dončić – to draft the biggest wild-card in the draft in Oklahoma’s Trae Young (pssst see Steph Curry light).